plasmapip/plasmapip.github.io/_posts/2025-03-29-7_Mini_lecture_GLSL.md

 ### 3) Center the coordinate system.

 It will be easier to draw a spiral starting from the origin.
 We can move our origin by adding to or multiplying our coordinate basis vectors.
-Also, the basis coordinate system above is not square since we have a 16:9 aspect ratio.
-We can make our two basis vectors the same unit length in space by multiplying correction factor using the aspect ratio.
+Also, our basis coordinate system above is not square since we have a 16:9 aspect ratio.
+We can make the two basis vectors the same unit length in space by multiplying a correction factor using the aspect ratio.
 I've annotated the output in post for clarity.

 ```c++
 void main () {